Forms and levels of material reception conditions

 Material and financial assistance from NGOs

-The number of social vouchers granted through the new project by AIDRom to asylum seekers continued to decrease compared to the previous implemented projects.
+In 2022, the number of social vouchers granted through the new project by AIDRom to asylum seekers continued to decrease compared to the previous implemented projects.
 Within the project, ’A.C.A.S.A-.
-Complex Social Assistance for Asylum Seekers’, the assistance offered by AIDRom consisted of:
+Complex Social Assistance for Asylum Seekers’ financed through AMIF funds, the assistance offered by AIDRom consisted of:

 Financial assistance for translation of civil status documents and/or diplomas, as well as legalisation / authentication / apostilles of approximately 45 (instead of 50 in 2019 and 60 in 2018) pages of documents;

-Direct material assistance for asylum seekers accommodated in public custody centers: food, personal hygiene products, clothing / footwear, as well as goods for cultural and recreational activities.
+• Direct material assistance for asylum seekers accommodated in public custody centres: food, personal hygiene products, clothing / footwear, as well as goods for cultural and recreational activities.
 According to AIDRom representative the indicators were the same in 2022.

 [3] Article 55(1) Asylum Decree, modified by Decision 277 of 27 February 2022.